Bob Marshall’s August 2016 BLS Analysis for Recruiters; 9/2/16

 —Economics in One Lesson, by Henry Hazlitt, Chapter X, “The Fetish of Full Employment”

-On August 28th, the Bureau of Economic Analysis announced the 2nd quarter, “second” estimate, of our real gross domestic product (GDP) — the output of goods and services produced by labor and property located in the United States.
-GDP increased at an annual rate of 4.2% in the second quarter of 2014 (that is, from the first quarter of 2014 to the second quarter of 2014), according to the “second” estimate released by the Bureau of Economic Analysis.
-In the first quarter, real GDP decreased 2.1%.
+On August 26th, the US Bureau of Economic Analysis (BEA) announced the real gross domestic product (GDP) — the value of the goods and services produced by the nation’s economy less the value of the goods and services used up in production, adjusted for price changes — increased at a downwardly revised annual rate of 1.1% in the 2nd quarter of 2016, according to the “second” estimate released by the Bureau of Economic Analysis.
+In the first quarter, real GDP increased 0.8%.

 IT IS IMPOSSIBLE FOR UNEMPLOYMENT EVER TO BE ZERO